Open Enrollment Between Districts

 Is there a cost involved?

 Your resident school district will be responsible for paying the cost of tuition each year for your child to attend school in the receiving school district.
-However, all miscellaneous registration fees for participation in the educational programs will be your responsibility.
+However, all miscellaneous registration fees for participation in the educational programs will be the parent’s responsibility.

 No. Once an application is approved, your child may continue in the receiving district until they graduate, or you move from your resident district.